GustavoHenriqueSchmitz/Websites-Monitorator/README.md

-# Monitorador de sites
+# WebSites Monitor
- Monitora se, sites estão disponíveis ou não.
+ Monitorate if sites are available or not.